 The Dominion Land Survey (DLS) system is used within Alberta, Saskatchewan and portions of western Manitoba and northeast British Columbia.
-Confidential occupant data within each mapped area is sorted by geographical location.
+Confidential occupant data within each mapped area is sorted by geographical location; organized by meridian, then township (south to north), then range (east to west), then section, then quarter section and concludes with the unique ID.
+Example: NW 31-054-02-W5.A